ABOUT

 If you’re here, you already know the feeling.

-You can do most things — but not without calculation.
+but not without calculation.

 Movement requires negotiation.